microsoft/fabricrealtimelab/modules/module04.md

 * *sum of price* to *Price*
 * *timestamp* to *Timestamp* (on both reports)
 * *symbol* to *Symbol* (on both reports)
-* *avg of avgperiodpercentdifference* to *Percent Change*
+* *avg of percentdifference_10min* to *Percent Change*

-Finally, we'll need to temporarily remove the Timestamp filter (set to display only the most recent 5 minutes).
+Finally, we'll need to temporarily remove the Timestamp filter (set to display only the most recent 5 minutes) by clicking the *Clear filter* button on the filter.
 This is because Data Activator will pull report data once every hour; when the Reflex is configured, filters are also applied to the configuration.
-We want to make sure there's at least an hour of data for the Reflex.
+We want to make sure there's at least an hour of data for the Reflex; the filter can be added back after the Reflex is configured.
 We'll include an example below of what happens when this isn't the case.

 When complete, it should look similar to: